samhwangg/rshell/README.md

 ### rshell
-`rshell` imitates the functionality of a terminal. `rshell` performs the following steps:
+`rshell` imitates the functionality of a bash terminal. `rshell` performs the following steps:

 ##### Assignment 1